-Prerequisites: (must meet one): 3.0 or above in academic grade for Introduction to ILO Elective, 3.0 or above in Middle School Challenge, 3.0 or above in HOW prior English course, 3.0 or above in academic prior English course, Junior or Senior in good standing in Eagle Challenge Program
+Prerequisites: (must meet one) 3.0 or above in HOW prior English course, 3.0 or above in academic prior English course, Junior or Senior in good standing in Eagle Challenge Program

 An ILO in English is an opportunity to practice and improve reading, writing, speaking, and listening skills while studying a topic of choice.
-Student must have proven ability to work independently.
+Students must have proven ability to work independently.
 Off-site time with a community mentor is strongly encouraged.